-As a tourist in Barbados, you’ll find plenty of things to do, activities to experience, and wonderful sights to see during your time on the island.
+As a tourist in Barbados, you’ll find plenty of attractions, things to do, activities to experience, and beautiful sights to see during your time on the island.

-Although it is a small island, you’ll be pleasantly surprised at the amount of things you can learn and discover about Barbados.
+Although it is a small island, you’ll be pleasantly surprised at some things you can learn and discover about Barbados.

-Take your pick from Hunte’s Garden, Andromeda Botanical Gardens, the Flower Forest and Orchid World, just to name a few.
+Take your pick from Hunte’s Garden, Andromeda Botanical Gardens, the Flower Forest, and Orchid World, to name a few.

-If you’re a history buff, then you’ll find no better place than Barbados to take a step back in time.
-The island is steeped in history and you’re sure to find out some new and interesting facts about this little gem of the Caribbean.
+If you’re a history buff, you’ll find no better place than Barbados to take a step back.
+The island is rich in history, and you’ll undoubtedly discover some new and exciting facts about this little gem of the Caribbean.

-A good place to start is the Barbados Museum and Historical Society in St. Michael.
-The Museum itself is located in the Garrison Historic Area, a UNESCO World Heritage Site, which contains the Garrison Savannah horse racing track, alongside many of the island’s historic buildings.
-Close by is the George Washington House which has been renovated to its former glory and is the only residence where George Washington resided, outside of the USA.
+The Barbados Museum and Historical Society in St. Michael is the right place to start.
+It is located in the Garrison Historic Area, a UNESCO World Heritage Site, which contains the Garrison Savannah horse racing track alongside many of the island’s historic buildings.
+Close by is the George Washington House, which has been renovated to its former glory and is the only residence where George Washington resided outside of the USA.

 Barbados has one of the oldest parliaments in the Commonwealth, so the government buildings are also well worth a look around.

-Tip: For a more in depth look at the development of democracy in Barbados and the role the island’s most notable people have played in this growth, you may also like to visit the Barbados Museum of Parliament and National Heroes Gallery.
+Tip: For a more in-depth look at the development of democracy in Barbados and the role the island’s most notable people have played in this growth, you may also visit the Barbados Museum of Parliament and National Heroes Gallery.

 You could also visit one of the many old plantation houses on the island.
-One house of interest is Sunbury Plantation House.
-Here, you will get an insight into the slave and sugar trade, both of which are a large part of Barbadian heritage.
+One home of interest is Sunbury Plantation House.
+Here, you will get an insight into the enslaved person and sugar trade, a large part of Barbadian heritage.

 Play in Barbados

-Sometimes you just want to let your hair down, do something adventurous, and get some action – Barbados has all of this, and more.
+Sometimes, you want to let your hair down, do something adventurous, and get some action – Barbados has all this and more.

-Possibly the best way to see Barbados is to take a drive around, either by hiring a car or perhaps taking a 4×4 off-road tour to more ‘off the beaten track’ parts of the island.
+The best way to see Barbados is to drive around by hiring a car or taking a 4×4 off-road tour to more ‘off the beaten track’ parts of the island.

-Another wonderful way to see the more rustic side of Barbados is on horseback.
-There are lots of great riding schools on the island who organize a variety of rides for all riding abilities.
+Another fantastic way to see the more rustic side of Barbados is on horseback.
+Many excellent riding schools on the island organize various rides for all riding abilities.

 For the adventurous spirits, there’s a quad biking facility.
-There’s also the option of stepping aboard the now retired Concorde aircraft and enjoying a simulated flight at the Barbados Concorde Experience, located at Grantley Adams International Airport.
+There’s also the option of stepping aboard the now-retired Concorde aircraft and enjoying a simulated flight at the Barbados Concorde Experience at Grantley Adams International Airport.

 And, while you’re here, why not sample some of the local rum?
-It can be said that a trip to Barbados isn’t complete without a trip to a local rum distillery.
-You’ll get the complete history of this popular Caribbean drink and see how it is refined from sugar cane.
-Totally Barbados recommends the Mount Gay Rum Tour, deservedly one of Barbados’ leading tourist attractions.
+A trip to Barbados isn’t complete without a trip to a local rum distillery.
+You’ll get the history of this favorite Caribbean drink, made refined from sugar cane.

-One of the greatest tourist attractions Barbados has to offer is undoubtedly its beautiful beaches.
+One of the most significant tourist attractions Barbados has to offer is its beautiful beaches.

 On the west and south coasts of the island, you’ll find miles of golden sandy beaches and the calmer waters of the Caribbean Sea, with excellent conditions for swimming.

-Along the south-east, east and northern coast, you’ll find the same beautiful beaches, but also the rougher water of the Atlantic Ocean, ideal if you’re a water sports enthusiast, especially on the southeast coast, but are not so great for swimming.
+Along the southeast, east, and northern coasts, you’ll find the same beautiful beaches but also the rougher water of the Atlantic Ocean, ideal if you’re a water sports enthusiast, especially on the southeast coast, but are not so great for swimming.

-Barbados also makes for excellent diving, with many brilliant dive sites over sunken shipwrecks and natural coral reefs.
+Barbados offers excellent diving, with many brilliant dive sites over sunken shipwrecks and natural coral reefs.

-Hint: For the more serious divers, it’s worth noting Barbados offers a variety of accredited dive courses that you may wish to participate in.
+Hint: For the more competent divers, it’s worth noting that Barbados offers various accredited dive courses.

 Do you prefer to keep your head above the water?
-Then a day out sailing on a catamaran or on a fishing charter might just be the attractions for you.
+Then, a day out sailing on a catamaran or a fishing charter might be the attraction for you.

-Barbados is a versatile island – it can be as relaxing or action packed as you want it to be.
-Whatever you fancy doing, there’s surely a tourist attraction on the island to suit.
+Barbados is a versatile island – it can be as relaxing or action-packed as you want.
+Whatever you fancy doing, there’s undoubtedly a tourist attraction on the island to suit.

-which contains all the local event details at a click of a finger.
+We are still struggling for ideas for things to see and do.
+Please look at our Events Calendar, which contains all the local event details at the click of a button.